NeoChow/blog/Posts/29-filling-holes-in-swift-on-linux/content.md

 because I already know how to do these things from the command line and, even if I don't, there are a ton of resources online describing how to do so.

 **Warning:** Just like with SQL you need to be very careful to not allow attackers to inject their own bash code into your calls.
 For example, if your call is
-`mkdir 'fielpath'` someone could manipulate the file path to be `some/path'; rm -rf /' to delete your entire file directory.
+`mkdir 'filepath'` someone could manipulate the file path to be `some/path'; rm -rf /'` to delete your entire file directory.
 You need to sanatize your input to not allow this kind of attack by escaping all single quotes in the call.
-You should also ensure you are running your program with minimum permissions.
+There are also many other ways someone might be able to manipulate your call including using bash variables like `$HOME` or use tick marks (`) to execute arbitrary commands.
+Bottom line, if you are using this on a high value target, you should be careful and you should also ensure you are running your program with minimum permissions.
 Finally, you should avoid using this technique in a place that can even be manipulated by the user in the first place.

 The Future
 -------------